dasGringuen/assetto_corsa_gym/linux-setup-outline.md

 #### **Step 3: Set GE-Proton9-2 as the Proton version for Assetto Corsa**
 Click `Show game list`, choose `GE-Proton9-2` as the compatibility tool, and click `apply`.

-Then reboot the Steam, you would expect GE-Proton9-2 to be the default Proton version under `Manage > Compatibility`.
+Then reboot Steam, you would expect GE-Proton9-2 to be the default Proton version under `Manage > Compatibility`.
 If not, you can find GE-Proton9-2 in the list and choose it as the Proton version.

 ### **1.4 Initiate Assetto Corsa**
-Start the Assetto Corsa program, and you would expect about 3~5 minutes waiting for Proton installation and initialization.
+Start Assetto Corsa, and expect to wait about 3 to 5 minutes for Proton to install and initialize.

-In case the program crashes, you can initiate Steam with command line and the installation details of Proton will be demonstrated when Assetto Corsa is running.
-A quick fix for the Proton crash is to switch to an older version.
+If the program crashes, start Steam from the command line.
+The installation details of Proton will be displayed when Assetto Corsa is running.
+A quick fix for Proton crashes is to switch to a different version.
+On some systems, the Assetto Corsa main screen worked, but the race would not start.
+Switching to GE-Proton9-26 resolved the issue.

 ## **2. Content Manager Installation**
 ### **2.1 Download Content Manager**